 4.1 Food Insecurity

-In Table 1, we examine the impact of the Covid-19 lockdowns in Uganda on the likelihood of food insecurity using a linear model with household fixed effects.
-Overall, we find that the lockdowns cause a substantial increase in all types of food insecurity in both the short and medium run.
-In column 1, we find that the first lockdown led to a substantial and statistically significant short-run increase in the likelihood of having any food insecurity by 25.2 percentage points.
-The lockdowns lead to a significant increase in all eight food insecurity measures, where most of the point estimates are sizeable with magnitudes of over 20 percentage points.
-Even more concerning, the worst forms of food insecurity, “had to skip a meal” and “went hungry but did not eat” more than doubled, and “went without eating for a whole day,” almost tripled.
+Table 1 shows the impact of the Covid-19 lockdowns in Uganda on the likelihood of food insecurity using a linear model with household fixed effects.
+Overall, lockdowns caused a substantial increase in all types of food insecurity in both the short and medium run.

+As shown in column 1, the first lockdown led to a substantial and statistically significant short-run increase in the likelihood of having any food insecurity by 25.2 percentage points.
+Furthermore, the lockdowns lead to a significant increase in all eight food insecurity measures, where most of the point estimates are sizeable, with magnitudes of over 20 percentage points.
+Even more concerning, the worst forms of food insecurity—“had to skip a meal” and “went hungry but did not eat”—more than doubled, and “went without eating for a whole day” almost tripled.

-We also find that the effect of the first lockdown persisted in the medium-run with significant effects about three months after the lockdowns were lifted.
-Any food insecurity increased by 11.9 percentage points compared to non-lockdown periods.
-Five of the nine food insecurity measures had a point estimate of at least 9 percentage points showing a sizeable impact.
+The effects of the first lockdown persisted in the medium run, with significant increases in food insecurity about three months after the lockdowns were lifted.
+Any food insecurity was still 11.9 percentage points higher than in non-lockdown periods, and five of the nine food insecurity measures had a point estimate of at least 9 percentage points.

-Moreover, the medium-term impact of the second lockdown, which coincided with a drought, is similar in size as the short-term effect of the first lockdown.
-The point estimates of the second lockdown are over 20 percentage points for the six of the nine food insecurity measures.
-This result suggests that the second lockdown combined with a drought had a worse impact on food insecurity than the first lockdown, at least in the medium run.
+Moreover, the medium-term impact of the second lockdown is similar in size to the short-term effect of the first lockdown.
+The point estimates of the second lockdown are over 20 percentage points for six of the nine food insecurity measures.
+This suggests that the second lockdown, combined with a drought, had a worse impact on food insecurity than the first lockdown, at least in the medium run.

 4.2 Impact on Work

-One way lockdowns may have affected food insecurity is by affecting people’s ability to work as places of work were likely affected by the lockdowns.
-Therefore, we examine the effect of lockdowns on doing market work in the last week (Table 2, column1).
-We find that the likelihood of any market work decreased significantly during the first lockdown by 18.6 percentage points.
-One concern may be that these employment effects are not primarily driven by lockdowns but instead from being ill from Covid-19..
-Furthermore, survey asked individuals the reason for not working, and the top three reasons reported are that the place of work is closed (62%), being ill from any illness or quarantined (10%), and being laid off from the job (8%).
-This suggests that illness from Covid-19 is not driving these effects.
+One way lockdowns can affect food insecurity is by lowering people’s ability to work.
+Table 2, column 1, shows that the likelihood of any market work decreased by a significant 18.6 percentage points during the first lockdown.
+These employment effects were driven mainly by lockdowns rather than being ill from Covid-19.
+As shown in Figure 1, there were almost no cases during the first lockdown.
+Furthermore, UHSF asked individuals the reason for not working, and the top three reasons reported are that the place of work is closed (62%), being ill from any illness or quarantined (10%), and being laid off from the job (8%).

-In the medium run, the likelihood of market work is 2.5 percentage points lower than non-lockdown periods.
-This suggests that the labor market was coming close to full recovery but not totally there yet.
-The medium run impact of the second lockdown along with a drought is large with the likelihood of market work decreasing by 13 percentage points.
-The large impact on market work may explain the large impact on food insecurity in the medium run following the second lockdown.
+In the medium run, the likelihood of market work is 2.5 percentage points lower than in non-lockdown periods.
+This suggests that the labor market was approaching but not yet fully recovered.
+The medium-run impact of the second lockdown combined with the drought is large, with the likelihood of market work decreasing by 13 percentage points.
+This large impact on market work may explain the large impact on food insecurity in the medium run following the second lockdown.